nekrutnikolai/mysite/content/websites.md

 - [x] Favicon support
 - [x] Deployable on Netlify

-## If you would like a website
+### If you would like a website

 1. Pick a [Hugo theme](https://themes.gohugo.io/)
 2. Test it on both mobile and desktop to make sure that you like it
-3. Please send me an email at nekrutnikolai@gmail.com to chat
+3. Please send me an email at nekrutnikolai@gmail.com
 4. Enjoy your gorgeous website in a matter of days
 5. If you don't like it, I will try my best until you do

+### Payment options

+- PayPal
+- CryptoCurrency
+  - ETH, BTC, XMR, ADA, RVN, USDT, ETC, ERC-20 Tokens, UNI, etc.

+You almost thought I was going to build it for free, didn't you?

 ## Why you should choose me